God Is Love - Samuel Davies

 FOOTNOTES

-1 Penalties operate by a kind of retrospective influence: that is, whilst they are only threatened, and the subject expects they will be executed, should he turn disobedient, they have a powerful tendency to deter him from disobedience.
-But they could not have this benevolent tendency, unless they be executed upon those, on whom their primary and chief design is not obtained: namely, the restraining of them from sin.
-It is enough that the offenders themselves once had an opportunity of taking warning, and reaping the advantage of the threatened penalty, while they were in a state of trial, and candidates for eternity.
-But it is absurd that they should receive any benefit from it, when, after sufficient trial, it appears they will take no warning, but are resolved to persist in sin, in defiance of the most tremendous penalties.
+1. Penalties operate by a kind of retrospective influence: while they are only threatened and the subject expects them to be executed, they have a powerful tendency to deter him from disobedience.
+However, they could not have this benevolent tendency unless they are executed upon those, on whom their primary design is not obtained: namely, the restraining of them from sin.
+It is enough that the offenders themselves once had an opportunity of taking warning and reaping the advantage of the threatened penalty, while they were in a state of trial, and candidates for eternity.
+But it is absurd that they should receive any benefit from it when, after sufficient trial, it appears they will take no warning but are resolved to persist in sin, in defiance of the most tremendous penalties.

 1. That a catachresis may be beautiful and emphatical, though it be always a seeming impropriety in language.
 Such is this representation, “Divine justice, divine love.”